A. MACROECONOMIC TRENDS

 Non-Linked Segments (Par and Non-Par):

 Interest and amortisation income from the participating and non-participating segments increased from Rs.
-13,232 crore in FY 202324 to Rs.
-15,662 crore in FY 202425, driven by higher assets under management (AUM), supported by strong renewal premium inflows.
-Dividend income rose to Rs.
-324 crore from
+15,662 crore in FY 2024-25 to

 Unit linked segment:

 Rs.
-8,708 crore in FY 202425, primarily due to a sharp reduction in mark-to-market gains.
-This was driven by subdued equity market performance, with the BSE Sensex rising just 5% compared to 25% in the previous year, and the BSE 100 increasing 5.5% versus 32% in FY 202324.
+593 crore in FY 2025-26, primarily due to a sharp reduction in mark-to-market gains.
+This was largely driven by weaker equity market performance during the year, with the BSE Sensex declining by 7% as against a 5% increase in the previous year, while the BSE 100 recorded a lower growth of 5%, compared to a 5.5% increase in FY 2024-25.

-It is important to note that investment income in the Unit Linked segment is offset by a corresponding increase in actuarial reserves, and therefore has no impact on the profit or loss for the year.
+It is pertinent to note that investment income in the Unit Linked segment is offset by a corresponding increase in actuarial reserves, and accordingly does not have any impact on the profit or loss for the year. b) Shareholders:

 Time Weighted Rate of Return (TWRR) for policyholders and shareholders accounts are given in detail below: